Laxmipriyanka98/PDS3/README.md

 import os
 from nltk.tokenize import word_tokenize

-# Load the CSV file into a pandas DataFrame
+# Loading CSV file into a pandas DataFrame
 path=os.getcwd()
 print(path)

 df=pd.read_csv('C:/Users/priya/OneDrive/Desktop/Test Jupyter/Corona_NLP_test.csv')

 corpus = df['OriginalTweet']
 tokens = []

-# Iterate over each tweet in the corpus and tokenize it
+# Tokenize each tweet in the corpus by iterating over it
 for tweet in corpus:

-  # Tokenize the tweet using word_tokenize from nltk
+# Utilizing word_tokenize from nltk, tokenize the tweet.
   tweet_tokens = word_tokenize(tweet)

-# Add the tokens of the current tweet to the list
+# Tokens from the current tweet should be added to the list.
 tokens.extend(tweet_tokens)

 # Print the tokens